family-adaptive-resilience/preparedness-monorepo/README.md

 - Calcium hypochlorite to disinfect water
 - Blue jerry can for water transportation
 - Cart or wagon to pull to hold water
-- Stackable water containers with handles
+- Stackable water containers with handles (water bricks)

-### Food
+- Katadyn Hiker Pro
-- MRE
+- HydroBlu Pressurized Jerry Can

 ### Sanitation
 - Chemical toilet